-EXPENDITURE RESTRAINT PROGRAM: A state aid program that provides funding to municipalities that keep growth in spending from funds supporting by property taxes to no more than the consumer price index plus 60% net new construction.
+EXPENDITURE RESTRAINT PROGRAM: A state aid program that provides funding to municipalities that keep the growth in property tax supported spending to a calculated limit based on mills, the consumer price index, and net new construction.

 EXPENDITURE TYPE: The category that describes the type of expenditure being made, for example, Building, Machinery and Equipment, Fiber Network.